Opportunity Profile

 KENTUCK

 Across the Black Warrior River from campus is historic downtown Northport, a charming blend of old-fashioned shops, homes, modern folk art galleries and restaurants.
 An artists’ enclave thrives here, and the Gallery at Kentuck and the Kentuck Museum of Art showcase both folk and experimental artists.
-The focal point of the Kentuck art life is the Kentuck Festival of the Arts, which is held the third weekend in October at Kentuck Park.
+The focal point of the Kentuck art life is the Kentuck Festival of the Arts, which is held the third weekend in October.
 Tickets may be purchased in advance or on the day of the festival.

 THE PARK AT MANDERSON LANDING